estegmeier/PyCURT/README.md

 Once those two tools are installed, you can install PyCURT.
 You can do it by typing the following few steps in a terminal:
 1. Clone this repository, `git clone https://github.com/TransRadOnc-HIT/PyCURT.git`.
 2. cd into the cloned directory, `cd PyCURT`.
 3. Create a virtual (or conda) environment.
-With anaconda you can do it by typing `conda create -n pycurt python=3.7`.
+With anaconda you can do it by typing `conda create -n pycurt python=3.9`.
 4. Activate conda environment, `conda activate pycurt`.
-5. Install PyCURT by typing `python setup.py install`
+5. Install PyCURT by typing `python -m pip install .`

 Last step will create two commands, `pycurt` and `pycurt_gui`.
 The first one can be used to run PyCURT from command line, the second one will open a graphical user interface that can be used to configure PyCURT.